djlcp/coding-programme/Session 2 - Intro to HTML & CSS/notes.md

 - [Treehouse - Box sizing explanation](http://blog.teamtreehouse.com/box-sizing-secret-simple-css-layouts)

 ### Margin and Padding
-- Think of it like padding goes inside, margin outside.
+- Think of it as => padding goes inside, margin outside.
 - Margin spaces elements.
 - Vertical margins collapse.
 Ie largest of two touching vertical margins will be the space between them.
 - Margins need something to push against.
 They may extend outside of their parent if the parent has no padding.